Sachtler: History

 In 1992 the company was awarded the "Scientific and Engineering Award", an award set up by the Academy of Motion Picture Arts and Sciences.

 In 1995 Sachtler was acquired by the Vitec Group PLC.

 In 2001 Sachtler and Curt O. Schaller launched the artemis camera stabilizer system at the NAB Show in Las Vegas.
 The artemis systems were the first modular camera stabilizer systems in the world.
 In addition, the artemis HD systems were the first Full HD camera stabilizer systems worldwide.

-The artemis Trinity system, developed by Curt O. Schaller together with Roman Foltyn in 2015, is the first camera stabilizer system in the world that combines a mechanical stabilization system with an electronic one.
+The artemis Trinity system, developed by Curt O. Schaller together with Roman Foltyn in 2015, was the first camera stabilizer system in the world that combines a mechanical stabilization system with an electronic one.
 In April 2016, ARRI acquired the artemis camera stabilizer systems developed by Curt O. Schaller from Sachtler / Vitec Videocom.

+In 2025, Curt O. Schaller was awarded the Academy Scientific and Engineering Award for the concept, design and development of the Trinity 2 system.

 Products

 The company's portfolio can be divided into: